-How Often Do I Need an Inspection?
+How Often Do I Need To Book an Inspection?

 Both the CSIA and the NFPA recommend yearly chimney inspections to help prevent fire hazards and carbon monoxide poisoning.
 While eliminating the risk of these entirely isn’t possible, inspections are the most effective way to drastically reduce it.

-Other than that, you’ll also want to schedule an inspection if…
+Other than that, you’ll also want to schedule an inspection if: